 As in any public place, do not leave your belongings unattended.

 Academic Technology Consultants from the HDS Office of IT and Media Services are available for consultations by appointment year-round.
 Email the HDS academic technology team at email@example.com to make an appointment.

-During the academic year, Academic Technology Consultants are often available on the second floor of the library; look for them at the computer next to the print release station.
+During the academic year, Academic Technology Consultants are often available on the second floor of the library; look for them at the computers in the center of the room.